MGYamada/MGYamada.github.io/menu2.md

 ## Type-stable way to use conditional branches for `rank`

 Sometimes the conditional branch for `rank` causes unavoidable type instability.
-In principle, you can always solve this problem in the following way;
+In principle, you can always solve this problem in the following way:
 ```julia
 using MPI